-It is important to answer calls you receive from public health.
+It is important to answer the calls you receive from public health.
 When you do, it helps us:

 COVID-19 - First 50 days (184 KB)Community face mask collection (193 KB)Health officials confirm first death of COVID-19 in Olmsted County (115 KB)Olmsted County COVID-19 closings (140 KB)Food boxes delivered to Olmsted County residents (89 KB)New Hours for Graham Park Collaborative Collection Site (172 KB)

 Cover your mouth and nose with a cloth face cover when around others.

 Cover coughs and sneezes